Searching for answers about smoking tobacco? Find what you need to know by checking out these frequently asked questions about smoking.

 Secondhand smoke includes:

 Secondhand smoke contains the same chemicals in smoked tobacco (e.g., cigarettes, cigars, pipes or hookah) and can be inhaled by anyone around you including friends, family, children and pets.
 There is no safe level of secondhand smoke exposure.

-Inhaling secondhand smoke can cause nonsmokers to develop breathing problems like coughing, wheezing and asthma.
+Inhaling secondhand smoke can cause nonsmokers to develop breathing problems like coughing or wheezing and can negatively impact their heart or blood vessels.
 It can also cause other serious health problems like lung cancer, heart disease and stroke.
-Exposure to secondhand smoke makes your children more likely to have more ear infections, asthma attacks, and coughing and sneezing.
+Exposure to secondhand smoke makes your children more likely to have more ear infections, asthma attacks, coughing and sneezing.
 It also increases their chances of developing bronchitis and pneumonia.
-Pets that are exposed to secondhand smoke can get cancer.
+Pets that are exposed to secondhand smoke can get cancer as well.

 Secondhand smoke can be deadly.
-Every year, it contributes to the deaths of about 41,000 nonsmoking adults and 400 infants.
+Every year, it contributes to the deaths of about 41,000 adults.

 Thirdhand smoke is when tobacco smoke sticks to the walls, carpet, furniture or other objects.
 Think of it like this: when you smoke tobacco, the air is filled with smoke which creates that brief fog-like appearance.
 After the smoke settles and clears away, chemicals from the tobacco product smoke and nicotine are still there and cling to surfaces like the skin, blankets, toys and even the fur of pets.
 This residue reacts with other things in the air resulting in substances that are bad for many people’s health including the tobacco user, nonsmokers and children.